 Carol: Yes I am

-Interviewer: so tell me about the actual experience with working with the company, once you approved the agreement and we started work.
+Interviewer: So tell me about the actual experience with working with the company, once you approved the agreement and we started work.
 How did that all go?
 Were you happy with the installation time frame were they neat and clean and tidy?
 That’s our motto.

-Carol: absolutely we could not be more happy with them, everybody has been so good with following up with us, even before the project started just following up to make sure that we knew exactly how the steps of the process were going to play out and just making sure that we knew everything that we needed to know and that we both on the same page and once the crew did come in they were very good about protecting the hotel and the areas they were going to be in. protecting the pool areas and taping everything off so that they would not affect any areas that they were not supposed to be and they really were very nice people they were very clean and we didn’t even know they were here unless they needed access a certain area or certain like that.
+Carol: absolutely we could not be happier with them, everybody has been so good with following up with us, even before the project started just following up to make sure that we knew exactly how the steps of the process were going to play out and just making sure that we knew everything that we needed to know and that we both on the same page and once the crew did come in they were very good about protecting the hotel and the areas they were going to be in. protecting the pool areas and taping everything off so that they would not affect any areas that they were not supposed to be and they really were very nice people they were very clean and we didn’t even know they were here unless they needed access a certain area or certain like that.
 So really quiet and clean, did a great job for us.

-Interviewer: so would you recommend Decorative Concrete Resurfacing to other property owners or managers of other companies.
+Interviewer: So would you recommend Decorative Concrete Resurfacing to other property owners or managers of other companies.

 Interviewer: Ok thank you very much, Ok Joan well show us the project

-Joan: well it turned out fantastic so let’s go take a look
+Joan: Well it turned out fantastic so let’s go take a look

-Joan: well first of all we had this (3:45) product that was on there and as you can see it was two layers thick.
+Joan: Well first of all we had this (3:45) product that was on there and as you can see it was two layers thick.
 So they not only had one to deal with two which is a couple of inches, and you can see how nasty it was and moldy looking.
-Out first challenge was to try to figure out how to remove this product and what would be the quickest and easiest way to remove it.
+Our first challenge was to try to figure out how to remove this product and what would be the quickest and easiest way to remove it.
 Plus what we were going to discover once the product was removed.
-What the deck was going to look like, what condition it was in, if it was going to be really bad concrete.
+What the deck was going to look like, what condition it was in if it was going to be really bad concrete.
 So that was a discovery process of itself, to figure out how that was all going to unfold.
 Then with the height difference with these drains.
 We can see that was an issue as well because the drains were sitting up too high because of the thickness of this product.
-So one we removed this product all the drains had to be reset lower.
-The height difference also an issue because of how thick this was it was definitely a height difference with the coping so we had to take some product and feathering it down, we had to out in about an inch of product and feather it down to about a foot out into the deck to make that all flow and not look like it was ramping or a huge slope.
+So once we removed this product all the drains had to be reset lower.
+The height difference was also an issue because of how thick this was it was definitely a height difference with the coping so we had to take some product and feather it down, we had to out in about an inch of product and feather it down to about a foot out into the deck to make that all flow and not look like it was ramping or a huge slope.

-Interviewer: this is an up close of the coping along the deck and you can see the blending is done so well we can’t even distinguish where it stopped and started.
+Interviewer: This is an up close of the coping along the deck and you can see the blending is done so well we can’t even distinguish where it stopped and started.